AVoss84/aac_anomaly/README.md

 # Package for anomaly detection in claims time series

 Claims anomaly detection using an ensemble of seasonal time series methods.
+Preprocessing is done via (hierarchically) aggregating the data to various univariate time series.

 <img src= "https://openclipart.org/image/400px/svg_to_png/319677/microscope-retro.png" width="80" />